Divorce after five years separation: the old ground for divorce

 Can I get a financial settlement after five years separation from my ex-partner?

-If you’re looking to get a consent (financial) order on divorce or dissolution, you must have received your Certificate of Entitlement following your Conditional Order (previously called the Decree Nisi) which confirms a judge has reviewed and approved your divorce or dissolution.
-On the old system pre-no-fault divorce, this was also the step that the judge would review your ground for divorce and see if there was substantive evidence to support the claim that the marriage has broken down irretrievably.
-Today, you can start the financial separation process after receiving your Certificate of Entitlement.
+If you’re looking to get a consent (financial) order on divorce or dissolution, you must have received your certificate of entitlement following your conditional order (previously called the decree nisi) which confirms a judge has reviewed and approved your divorce or dissolution.
+In the old system pre-no-fault divorce, there was also an extra step in which the judge would review your grounds for divorce and see if there was substantive evidence to support the claim that the marriage has broken down irretrievably.
+Today, you can start the financial separation process after receiving your certificate of entitlement.

 Does the cost of divorce after 5 years separation change?